lucamaf/probable-funicular/README.md

 # Edge Open Demo Project

 ## Edge Gateway (based on RHEL with Microshift preinstalled)
-To use the prebuilt image, create a VM using the provided ISO as installation disk found [here](ftp://ftpuser@65.21.88.32/aaf08b97-d2fd-4ba4-8729-048c24edd7e3-installer.iso)
+To use the prebuilt image, create a VM using the provided ISO as installation disk found [ftp link](https://bit.ly/3Bo6occ)
 As operating system select RHEL8.6, create a VM with the disk image as the ISO and make sure to select EUFI as boot loader, provide at least 4GB of RAM and choose automatic partioning
-Username and password of are *admin:password*
+Username and password of default admin user are *admin:password*
 After the installation Microshift should be running already, you can check with:
 ```
 systemctl status microshift